The 25 coolest towns in America: 2018

 Taos’ artists take inspiration from a landscape of ochre sands filled with sagebrush, with the snow-capped peaks of the Sangre de Cristo Mountains in the background.
 The mountains turn red in the evening light, hence their name, which translates to “blood of Christ.”
 The Rio Pueblo de Taos runs alongside the town, which is dotted with willow trees.

-In the winter, Taos can be dusted with snow, and the excellent Taos Ski Valley resort is a mere 30-minute drive away.
+In the winter, Taos can be dusted with snow, and the excellent Taos Ski Valley resort is a mere 30-minute drive away (check out the best Taos ski hotels for your trip).
 But winter temperatures rarely plunge too low; sunny, warm days are the norm most of the year in this arid environment — which means plenty of days to enjoy alfresco patio dining and outdoor music festivals, including the Music in the Park series.

 Just west of Florida, you’ll find one of the coolest beach towns in America in Orange Beach, beginning with the sprawling Gulf State Park and finishing with the best Stateline roadhouse in the land.
 Orange Beach has done a lot to elevate itself from its Redneck Riviera past.
 It began with opening the Wharf entertainment district, complete with a giant Ferris wheel and the World Food Championships every November.
 It has also added great restaurants like Anchor Bar & Grill and Big Fish to bring New Orleans-worthy food to this little shore town.